antronerds/r2-training-courses/docs/Finding_structural_variants.md

 * Select the **view** link (note: this is separate from the detail link).

 In a new tab this mutation is shown in the R2 GenomeBrowser zoomed in on the genome to the base level.
-All samples are drawn beneath this stretch.
+All samples are drawn beneath this stretch showing the specific mutations that were found.
 Annotation of the publicly available COSMIC database, the Catalogue Of Somatic Mutations In Cancer, is shown in the GenomeBrowser as well.
 COSMIC is the world's largest and most comprehensive resource for exploring the impact of somatic mutations in human cancer.

 The buttons on top of the page can be used to zoom in and out and to move your position.
 This way you can "walk" over the genome, for instance to have a closer look at the transcription start site of a gene.
 * Try out a few of the buttons.